 Saint Peter’s Basilica is visible from all corners of Rome, but a couple spots are well-suited for capturing the basilica on film.
 The most popular place to go for a photo of Saint Peter’s is the lookout from the Pincio Gardens.
 The Pincio perch is located above the Piazza del Popolo and can be accessed by walking up the Spanish Steps, turning left, and walking along a leafy path that goes past the Villa Medici.

 Another ideal place for a photo of St. Peter’s is from the top of Castel Sant’Angelo, which, like the Vatican City, is on the west side of the Tiber.
 In fact, the medieval monument was connected to the Vatican in 1277 via the Passetto di Borgo in order to provide an escape route and hideout for popes threatened by invaders.
-The Passetto is still visible but is not open to the public.
+The Passetto is still visible but is not open to the public unless on a paid tour.

 It is hard to capture the colossal Colosseum in a photograph.
 Indeed, it is necessary to get a bit of distance from the ancient monument in order to get a good shot.
 A good place to do just that is on the Colle Oppio, the Oppian Hill, which rises just across the street from the Colosseum’s northeast side.
 Ruins of Trajan’s Baths are located on this hill as is the Parco di Traiano, a leafy park in which to have a rest before or after visiting the Colosseum and nearby sights.